 Empathy

 Introverts often wonder what life is like for other people.
 They can be fascinated by other people and what drives them to do what they do.
 This is a skill that our governments could benefit from.
 Wanting to know what life is like for other people allows you to be empathetic.
-You can walk in someone else’s shoes, as much as that is possible, because you’re interested in their experience and life.
+You can walk in someone else’s shoes as much as that is possible because you’re interested in their experience and life.
 It’s a level of curiosity that can help drive a more inclusive mindset.
 Much like being self-aware can.

-You’ll often find therapists have introverted traits because you need to be compassionate and considerate to develop a therapeutic relationship with your clients.
-But it doesn’t stop there.
-The ability to see things from another’s perspective is also beneficial at work.
 It helps with problem-solving, conflict resolution, product development, marketing, etc. (Upskilled).
 It’s also a valuable trait to have for creating and maintaining healthy relationships with your loved ones.
 Thus, extroverted people could benefit from being more empathetic in every aspect of their lives.

 Advertisements